 The perpetrator’s preliminary hearing was scheduled for January 26th.

 DUI charges can be scary, and their impact on your life can be lasting.
-If you have been charged with a DUI, contact Alpert Schreyer LLC immediately for your free consultation.
+If you have been charged with a DUI, contact Alpert Schreyer LLC immediately for your free case evaluation.
 Our experienced team will help fight for the best possible outcome in your case.
 Contact us today by calling our office or using the contact form on this website.